High Order Semi-implicit WENO Schemes for All Mach Full Euler System of Gas Dynamics: Introduction

-The aim of the present paper is to design a high order finite difference shock capturing scheme for the full compressible Euler equations.
-Finite difference weighted essentially non-oscillatory (WENO) schemes are used for spatial discretization, while high order semi-implicit IMEX Runge-Kutta (SI-IMEX-RK) methods are adopted for time discretization.
-The stability and accuracy of the method is independent of the Mach number $\varepsilon$.
-The scheme is able to capture shocks and discontinuities in an essentially non-oscillatory fashion in the compressible regime, meanwhile the scheme is a good incompressible solver in the limit of vanishing $\varepsilon$.
-A key feature of the scheme is the implicit treatment of acoustic waves, while material waves are treated explicitly by WENO reconstructions of numerical fluxes.
-In particular, a suitable local Lax-Friedrich flux with characteristic-wise WENO reconstruction has been adopted for the explicit convective terms, while component-wise WENO reconstructions with zero numerical diffusion is used for implicit acoustic terms.
-In order to avoid the nonlinearity from the equation of state (EOS), a semi-implicit treatment similar to the one adopted in \cite{BoRuSc18} is used, leading to a linearized elliptic equation for the pressure, as described in Section \ref{HOrder}.
-Another essential ingredient of the scheme design is to split the pressure into a thermodynamic pressure and a hydrodynamic one, using a similar idea adopted in \cite{cordier2012asymptotic} but with a fixed splitting parameter $\alpha$.
-The thermodynamic pressure is used for the characteristic reconstructions, while the hydrodynamic pressure is obtained by solving an elliptic system.
-We show that the resulting scheme is asymptotic preserving (AP) and asymptotic accurate \cite{jin1999efficient,jin2010asymptotic}, i.e., it is a consistent and high order discretization of the compressible Euler equations and, in the limit as $\varepsilon \to 0$, with $\Delta x$ and $\Delta t$ fixed, if becomes a consistent and high order discretization of the incompressible Euler equations.
+The aim of the present paper is to design a {new} high order finite difference shock capturing scheme for the full compressible Euler equations.
+Finite difference weighted essentially non-oscillatory (WENO) schemes are used for spatial discretization, while high order semi-implicit IMEX Runge-Kutta (SI-IMEX-RK) methods are adopted for time discretization. {New IMEX schemes are suitably designed for stability and accuracy, with time stepping size independent of the Mach number $\varepsilon$.} A key feature of the scheme is the implicit treatment of acoustic waves, while material waves are treated explicitly by WENO reconstructions of numerical fluxes.
+In particular, a suitable local Lax-Friedrich flux with characteristic-wise WENO reconstruction has been adopted for the explicit convective terms, while component-wise WENO reconstructions with zero numerical diffusion is used for implicit acoustic terms. {The method is able to capture shocks and discontinuities in an essentially non-oscillatory fashion in the compressible regime.} In order to avoid the nonlinearity from the equation of state (EOS), a semi-implicit treatment similar to the one adopted in \cite{BoRuSc18} is used, leading to a linearized elliptic equation for the pressure, as described in Section \ref{HOrder}. {Another essential ingredient of the scheme design is to split the pressure into a thermodynamic pressure and a hydrodynamic one, using a similar idea adopted in \cite{cordier2012asymptotic} but with a fixed splitting parameter $\alpha$.} The thermodynamic pressure is used for the characteristic reconstructions, while the hydrodynamic pressure is obtained by solving an elliptic system. {We show that the resulting scheme is asymptotic preserving (AP) and asymptotically accurate \cite{jin1999efficient,jin2010asymptotic}, i.e., it is a consistent and high order discretization of the compressible Euler equations and, in the limit as $\varepsilon \to 0$, with $\Delta x$ and $\Delta t$ fixed, it becomes a consistent and high order discretization of the incompressible Euler equations.}